 More after the break

-Because content comes from the cloud and not from your mobile when using a Chromecast built-in device, it won’t drain the battery of your phone or tablet.
+Because content comes from the cloud and not from your mobile when using a Chromecast built-in device, it won’t drain the battery of your phone or tablet (rather like Spotify Connect).
 Any notifications or calls you receive won’t interfere with whatever is being streamed to the TV, either.

 You can also stream content directly from Google’s Chrome browser for PC and Mac.
 Simply download the Google Cast extension for Chrome.